Meet the Staff

 Working alongside a dedicated and professional staff team for the benefit of all the pupils here at school makes my position here at school to be such a wonderful one.
 Each day is very different but what is always constant is the love of learning that each pupil demonstrates and the support and encouragment they show to one another.

 When not being a Head Teacher, I am married to Mrs Devereux-Roberts and a dad to three awesome children - Ellie, Meg and Harry who are our world.
-I also like to act and sing and I have been a member of Ellesmere Port Musical Theatre Company for over twenty years.
+I also like to act and sing and I have been a member of Ellesmere Port Musical Theatre Company and Ellesmere Port Original Pantomime Company for over thirty years.

 Ever since I was very young I wanted to be a teacher.
 I worked hard at school, went off to university to train to be a teacher and now I am doing what I wanted to be.